 "Igry" basically means "painfully embarrassed for or uncomfortable about someone else's incredibly poor social behavior, or descriptive of such poor social behavior".
 Like, say you're at a restaurant, and one of the people at your table summons the waiter by snapping their fingers.
 Watching this makes you die a little inside.
 You feel igry.
 (Or you might think, "What an igry thing to do.")
 The noun form is "igriness".

 Anyway, I have found this to be a darn useful word.
 It comes up a surprising amount.
-(Sample comment from my wife: "Oh, I just can't watch 'Curb Your Enthusiasm', it makes me feel too igry.")
+(Sample: "Oh, I just can't watch 'Curb Your Enthusiasm', it makes me feel too igry.")
 It's enriched my clique's vocabulary and now it can start enriching yours.
 Use it with abandon -- especially in print -- and maybe we can get it in the dictionary in our lifetime.
 Go, "igry"!

 This is pretty old news -- even older than the last item -- but today seems like it's turning into a bit of a clearinghouse, so: